lastpass/lastpass-cli/README.md

 ## Operating System Support

-`lpass` is designed to run on GNU/Linux and Mac OS X.
+`lpass` is designed to run on GNU/Linux, Cygwin and Mac OS X.

 ## Dependencies